Most Kiwis Are Underinsured

 Not updating after renovations or inflation

-Building costs have increased substantially in NZ.
+Building costs have increased substantially, particularly in Auckland, Tauranga, and Wellington where demand for tradespeople is highest.
 If you set your sum insured years ago, or completed renovations without updating your cover, there is a good chance you are underinsured.
-Annual review is essential.
+That is why we review your figure every year at renewal.

 Ignoring compliance upgrade costs